Annie Kenney: Posthumous recognition

-In 1999, Oldham Council erected a blue plaque in her honour at Lees Brook Mill in Lees, near Oldham, where Kenney had started work in 1892.
+In 1999, Oldham Council erected a blue plaque in Kenney's honour at Lees Brook Mill in Lees, near Oldham, where Kenney had started work in 1892.

 On 14 December 2018 a statue, funded by public subscription, was unveiled in front of the Old Town Hall in Oldham.

 Her name and image (and those of 58 other women's suffrage supporters) are etched on the plinth of the statue of Millicent Fawcett in Parliament Square, London, that was unveiled in 2018.